zsteinkamp/m4l-AutomationStepper/README.md

 ## Usage

 Usually, you would map a MIDI controller or automation source to `Input`.
 Then choose a step frequency (either in Hz or in note values).
 You can adjust the smoothing to create a portamento-like effect as the step moves from one value to another.

+Use the "Map" button to map the stepped output to another parameter.
+Click the `[=]` button in the upper left to reveal additional automation destination slots.

 ## TODO